Hurricane Harvey: 70% of home damage costs aren't covered by insurance

 Related: Businesses donate over $113 million to Harvey relief efforts

-The total flood loss estimate is basically in line with the $40 billion worst-case scenario prediction CoreLogic made on August 25, hours before Harvey made landfall.
+At first glance, the total loss estimate appears basically in line with the $40 billion worst-case scenario prediction CoreLogic made on August 25, hours before Harvey made landfall.

 But that model assumed Harvey would hit the Texas coast as a Category 3 hurricane and eviscerate more than 200,000 homes.

+It also provided the level of storm surge risk -- flooding due to rising water levels, not precipitation -- and the reconstruction costs, but it excluded wind or flash flooding damages.

-Instead, Harvey slammed Rockport, Texas as a Category 4 storm when it came ashore last Friday -- but was downgraded to a tropical storm by mid-Saturday.
+Harvey also took an unexpected course.
+It slammed Rockport, Texas as a Category 4 storm when it came ashore last Friday -- but was downgraded to a tropical storm by mid-Saturday.
 Once it hit Houston, Harvey refused to move.
 It dumped an unprecedented 50-plus inches of rain on some areas of the city -- causing devastating floods -- before moving on to the Louisiana coast.

 CoreLogic also said Friday that wind damage likely caused another $1 billion to $2 billion -- but nearly all of that will be covered by insurers.